Qhig/cross-wavelet-transform/README.md

 Implementation of the cone of influence for each frequency bands

 ## Reference
-S.Mao, A.Mordret, M.Campillo, H.Fang, R.D.van der Hilst, (2019), On the Measurement of Seismic Travel-Time Changes in the Time-Frequency Domain with Wavelet Cross-Spectrum Analysis, GJI, In Review.<br/><br/>
+S.Mao, A.Mordret, M.Campillo, H.Fang, R.D.van der Hilst, (2019), On the Measurement of Seismic Travel-Time Changes in the Time-Frequency Domain with Wavelet Cross-Spectrum Analysis, GJI.<br/><br/>
 Torrence, C. and Compo, G. P..
 A Practical Guide to Wavelet Analysis.